Fire and rescue services

 Hotels may refuse couples who can't prove they're married.

-Avoid public displays of affection — they may offend.
+Avoid public displays of affection which may cause offence and dress appropriately.

 More information: